Ground-Based Astronomical Instrumentation Development in the United States: A White Paper on the Challenges Faced by the US Community: Building a Modern Optical Instrument

 \subsection{Why are Universities Good Places to Build Instruments?}

 Universities have historically been the place where instruments are developed, in large part because universities are where the lead investigators are, and new ideas are often spurred in this environment.
 The tight coupling between the scientist leading the effort and the technical staff working the details has obvious advantages.
-But there are three other reasons why universities are a good place to build instruments.
+But there are other reasons why universities are a good place to build instruments.

 First, they are cost effective.
+Universities often reduce or eliminate overhead when State or private funding is involved.
+Universities do this because they have a vested interest in the science, and reducing or eliminating overhead is a way to do more with available funding.
+Doing more with less is necessary in a funding-limited environment such as ground-based astronomy instrumentation.
+It should be said that the general community leverages this overhead relief when public access is granted through National Science Foundation buy-in.

+Second, universities are magnets for highly motivated and creative people; the type of people needed to build complex instruments with limited budgets and aggressive schedules.
+Large matrixed organizations can be bureaucratic, often requiring requisition and approval to do even the simplest things, such as purchasing a box of screws.
+Motivated people will struggle in such an environment.
+In addition, matrixed organizations often confine employees to technical lanes, or areas of specialty, rather than providing the freedom to branch out into other disciplines.
+Highly motivated, multi-disciplined scientists and engineers are what is needed in a funding-limited environment.
+Fewer people, fewer emails, fewer meetings, less management, fewer interfaces to manage, less systems engineering, and more progress per unit time.
+It should be said that universities are not the only place where such environments exist, but rather universities are more likely to be a place where one would find such an environment.

-Overheads are lower, and more importantly, universities are magnets for highly motivated and creative people; the type of people needed to build complex instruments with limited budgets and aggressive schedules.
-In short, universities are where top-tier talent can thrive.
-And top-tier talent is what is needed.
-Second, innovation comes naturally from the university environment, and innovation is needed to drive the state of the art.
-Third, universities are where bright students are, the next generation of instrument builders.
+Third, innovation comes naturally from the university environment, and innovation is needed to drive the state of the art.

+Finally, universities are where bright students are, the next generation of instrument builders.
 And we need to train them to do the next big thing.